BurntSushi/notes/2020-10-29_licensing-and-copyleft.md

 leads to systemic network effects that push folks strongly towards the use of permissive licenses.
-Thus, putting aside ideology and activism, it is simply a reality that if I publish a library with a copyleft license, it's less likely to be used by folks, which is inhibits my goal.
+Thus, putting aside ideology and activism, it is simply a reality that if I publish a library with a copyleft license, it's less likely to be used by folks, which inhibits my goal.

 Fourthly, the use of copyleft somewhat implies that my highest goal is the preservation of the four essential freedoms.
 But my highest desire is actually